For a limited time, new members get $50 off per month

 Recovery

-Thrilled to finally get answers, Sarah started making the changes her health coach recommended.
+Thrilled to finally get answers, Sarah started following her health plan closely, checking in with her health coach regularly to help her stay on track.

-She eliminated processed foods, sugar, grains, and dairy from her diet, increased consumption of fruits, vegetables, and fermented foods, and took certain supplements, such as ginger, marshmallow root, and slippery elm.
+She eliminated processed foods, sugar, and grains from her diet, increased consumption of fruits, vegetables, and fermented foods, started drinking at least 64 ounces of water per day, and took certain supplements, such as ginger, marshmallow root, and slippery elm.

-Within six months, her digestive symptoms had completely resolved, and a follow-up qPCR stool analysis showed normal results, further validating the work she had done to address the factors that were causing her IBS.
+Within a year, her digestive symptoms had completely resolved, she reported feeling like she had gotten her life back, and a follow-up qPCR stool analysis showed no indication of dysbiosis or leaky gut, further validating the work she had done to address the factors that had caused her IBS.